School prayer: India

-Being a secular state, religious instructions are prohibited in schools wholly owned by the state and hence schools prayers are not allowed.
-However, Indian law also allows Islamic and other minority religious schools to receive partial financial support from state and central government of India, to offer religious indoctrination, if the school agrees that the student has an option to opt out from religious indoctrination if he or she so asks, and that the school will not discriminate any student based on religion, race or other grounds.
+Being a secular state, religious instructions are prohibited by Article 26 of the Indian Constitution in schools administered by the state and hence school sponsored prayers are not allowed.
+However, Indian law also allows Islamic and other minority religious private schools to receive partial financial support from the states' and the central government of India to offer religious indoctrination if the school agrees that the student has an option to opt out from religious indoctrination if he or she so asks, and that the school will not discriminate any student based on religion, race, or other protected status grounds.

-Turkey

-The predominantly Muslim country of Turkey is in the public sphere a strongly secular state.
-In this regard, it is much like France, on whose system of laïcism Turkey's founder Mustafa Kemal Atatürk modelled the rules on religion when he reformed his country in the early 20th century.
-School prayer is therefore unknown, and suspected religious motivations can cause serious difficulties for public servants.
-Despite its primarily secular stance, however, courses of religion and morals (which are dominantly Islamic) are compulsory to all students during the last years of elementary and throughout high school.
-In these instances, various Islamic prayers and verses are both taught and tested for.

 Ongoing debate

 Arguments for and against school prayer

-The issue of school prayer remains contentious even where courts as diverse as those in Canada, the United States, Russia, and Poland attempt to strike a balance between religious and secular activity in state-sponsored arenas.
+The issue of school prayer remains contentious even where courts as diverse as those in the United States, Russia, and Poland attempt to strike a balance between religious and secular activity in state-sponsored arenas.
 Some arguments have held that religion in schools is both an effective sociomoral tool as well as a valuable means to psychological stability.
 On the opposing side, others have argued that prayer has no place in a classroom where impressionable students are continually subject to influence by the majority.
 The latter view holds that, to the extent that a public school itself promotes the majority religion, the state is guilty of coercive interference in the lives of the individual.